sodevious/sass-bootstrap-starter-kit/README.md

 * Comment out any of the files in the Bootstrap manifest that you won't need!
 * Comment out any of the files in the font-awesome manifest that you won't need!
 * Instead of using the `bootstrap.min.js` file, just use the js files that you will actually need.
-* You can quickly open a python server to see this by typing `python -m SimpleHTTPServer 4000`
+* You can quickly open a [python](https://python.org/downloads/) server to see this by typing `python -m SimpleHTTPServer 4000` or `python3 -m http.server 4000`